 Top Level Women's Fastpitch Softball Team Coming to the Duck Pond in 2024

-Rochester, Minn. - The Northwoods League and the Madison Mallards are excited to announce the establishment of Madison Softball, a team that will play in the new Northwoods League Softball (NWLS) summer collegiate league at Warner Park starting in 2024.
+The Madison Mallards are excited to announce the establishment of Madison Softball, a team that will play in the new Northwoods League Softball (NWLS) summer collegiate league at Warner Park starting in 2024.
 The groundbreaking league will be the first ever to showcase the best female collegiate softball players from across the country in an atmosphere similar to a Mallards game.

 A "Name Your Team" contest is now open for submissions from fans to submit creative ideas for the team's name and will run through February 1st.

-The Inaugural NWLS season will feature three other teams, including La Crosse, Wisconsin; Mankato, Minnesota; and Minot, North Dakota.
+The Inaugural NWLS season will feature 3 other teams, including La Crosse, Wisconsin; Mankato, Minnesota; and Minot, North Dakota.
+Madison Softball will open its 42-game season in La Crosse on June 15th, with their first home game on Sunday, June 16th at 6:05pm against La Crosse.
+The team will play a total of 21 home games, with each game lasting 7 innings.

 Each team roster will be comprised of sixteen players and a nationwide search is currently underway to find the first Head Coach for the team.
-Players and coaches interested in being part of the team can email madisonsoftballinfo@gmail.com .
+Players and coaches interested in being part of the team can email madisonsoftballinfo@gmail.com.
+Video of each game will be streamed online for free.

 • Discuss this story on the Northwoods League message board...